-At PhotoUp, we are continuously looking for ways to interact with our current clients and find new and helpful resources for our new members to the PhotoUp community.
+At PhotoUp, we are continuously looking for ways to interact with our current clients and find new and helpful resources for our new members of the PhotoUp community.
 We recently had a chat with one of our amazing clients, Philip Slowiak of Philip Slowiak Photography in Chattanooga, Tennessee.

 Phillip’s journey into the PhotoUp community was one that was filled with doubt and hesitation and he even went as far as to completely cut ties with PhotoUp at one point.
-However, by using the system to his benefit and his ability to be flexible with his shooting style and editing team, he has now become one of our prime examples of a how to use PhotoUp to help you scale and grow your business.
+However, by using the system to his benefit and his ability to be flexible with his shooting style and editing team, he has now become one of our prime examples of a how-to-use PhotoUp to help you scale and grow your business.

 Q: How did you first hear about PhotoUp?

 A: I found you guys on Google.
 I knew I was in need of a real estate photo editing solution and once I started searching, it didn’t take me long to find PhotoUp.
 There’s really just not anything out there that offer the same things you guys offer.
 It was a pretty easy find, to be honest.

 Q: What were some of the initial struggles that you had when first using PhotoUp?

 A: I’m not the type of person who typically likes to give up control of things.
 With regards to my work, the hardest part was the whole idea of assigning that responsibility [of editing] to someone other than myself.
 Even though I may not have found many other companies out there that do real estate photo editing, I did have other options available to me.

 I saw a lot initially from your website that drew me in to give you guys a try.
 I really had a good sense of confidence that came about as a result of your practice period.
 I knew it was going to be a big task to go through training, but in doing so you guys made it really easy to get started.
 Right away, I knew that you guys were very dedicated to learning about me and what goes in my head when it comes to the final look of my work.